-.In order to achieve this overall objective, the Group's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
+In order to achieve this overall objective, the Group's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
 Breaches in meeting the financial covenants would permit the bank to call loans and borrowings or charge some penal interest.
 There have been no breaches in the financial covenants of any interest-bearing loans and borrowing in the current period.

-No changes were made in the objectives, policies or processes for managing capital during the current years and previous years.
+No changes were made in the objectives, policies or processes for managing capital during the Current years and previous years j) Key Financial Ratio